Gkcloud5/Better-future/Connectionless Packet Switching.md

 ### What it is:

-* This classic type of
+* This classic type of packet switching includes multiple packets
 ### What it do: